vijayanajay/nseviz/docs/tasks.md

 - Updated renderTreemap and mapApiDataToTreemap to use new logic.
 - Updated and added Jest tests to cover new logic; all tests pass.
 - Time taken: 1.5h

+## [2025-04-27] File Inventory & Documentation
+- Completed a comprehensive inventory of all files and directories in the codebase.
+- Created docs/files_info.md describing the purpose of every file and directory, and flagged any that are unclear or potentially unnecessary.
+- This improves maintainability and clarity for all contributors.